Araucaria heterophylla: Uses

 Young trees are often grown as houseplants in areas where the winters are too cold for them to grow outside (they will not, for example, survive outdoors in most of North America or Europe), and are sometimes used as Christmas trees.
 It will not survive in areas subject to prolonged cold.
 However, there are a few specimens growing outdoors in the subtropical gardens of Tresco Abbey Gardens on the Isles of Scilly, in the United Kingdom.
 What is probably the most northerly specimen growing outdoors is a young tree on Valentia Island on the southwest coast of Ireland.
 The tendency for potted saplings to develop a barren appearance can be helped by growing them in clumps.
 In northern climates they can be left outdoors during summer or placed under growing lights to promote fuller growth.

 When planted outside, the trees should be provided with adequate space, as they can grow to a large size.
 The trees are widely planted in coastal Southern California, where they can grow to well over 30 m.
 The trees are commonly confused with Araucaria columnaris.

 Araucaria heterophylla has gained the Royal Horticultural Society's Award of Garden Merit.

 Conservation and weediness

-The species survival is not threatened at all by the houseplant trade, as it is grown commercially for potted plants.
-However, the native, natural stands of A. heterophylla were always restricted and have been much reduced since Capt.
-Cook's time.
-Farming, poor land management and the introduction of invasive species have reduced its population on the original three islands considerably.
-The main remaining stands are now within Norfolk Island National Park and are therefore under some protection.
+The species’ survival is not threatened by the houseplant trade, as it is commercially cultivated for ornamental use.
+However, its native distribution has always been restricted and has declined significantly since European settlement.
+The species was originally present on Norfolk, Phillip and Nepean Islands.
+It has since been extirpated from Nepean Island and was largely eliminated from Phillip Island following habitat destruction and the introduction of invasive species.
+The principal remaining natural stands occur on Norfolk Island, particularly within Norfolk Island National Park, where they receive some protection.
 The IUCN classifies the species as vulnerable.
-Seedlings of this species are starting to turn up under native coastal forest in the North Island of New Zealand, adding this species to the already numerous species of "Wilding Pines" that are a huge issue in that country.
+Seedlings have also been reported spreading in coastal forest on New Zealand’s North Island, where it is considered part of the broader “wilding pine” issue.